CEO Explains Why He Encourages Employees To Have A Side Hustle And How It Helps His Own Business

 Rule 1: Consider Flexibility

-Dolan tries to match workers with side hustles with clients who have a smaller workload.
+Dolan tries to match workers with side hustles and clients with smaller workloads.
 This prevents burnout.

 Plus, it gives employees without a side hustle the chance to work with clients with a bigger workload, helping them advance in the company quicker than others.